paulocoutinhox/axmol-extensions/README.md

 - All code need be formatted with clang using `make format`.
 - All code need be distributed with this license `MIT`.
+- All extensions need have a sample scene using it and an item in startup menu.

 ## Utilities